History of Bukhara: Early Islamic era

 Muhammad ibn Jafar Narshakhi in his History of Bukhara (completed in Arabic in 943-44, translated to English in 1954 by Richard N. Frye) states:

 For a century after the Battle of Talas, Islam slowly took root in Bukhara.
 In 892 Bukhara became the capital of the Samanid Empire, which brought about a revival of Iranian language and culture after the period of Arab domination.
 While under Samanid control, Bukhara was a rival to Baghdad in its glory.
 Scholars note that the Samanids revived Persian more than the Buyids and the Saffarids, while continuing to patronise Arabic to a significant degree.
 Nevertheless, in a famous edict, Samanid authorities declared that "here, in this region, the language is Persian, and the kings of this realm are Persian kings."

 During the golden age of the Samanids, Bukhara became the intellectual centre of the Islamic world.
 Many illustrious scholars lived and worked in Bukhara.
+Bukhara was a major center of slave trade during the Samanid Empire, when the Samanid slave trade was the main income of the state.

 In 999 the Samanids were toppled by the Karakhanid Turkic dynasty.
-Later, Bukhara became part of the kingdom of Khwarazm Shahs, who incurred the wrath of the Mongols by killing their ambassador, and in 1220 the city was levelled by Genghis Khan.
-The city slowly recovered, and was initially part of the Chaghatay Khanate and then the Timurid Empire.
-Ibn Hawqal gives a detailed account of the chief canals which, starting from the left bank of the Sughd river, watered Bukhara and the gardens in the plain around the city.